Consumption of Chia Seeds During Pregnancy – Is it Safe?

 Are Chia Seeds Safe During Pregnancy?

 Chia seeds are safe to consume during pregnancy and can actually boost the chances of a healthy delivery.
-Consuming 2 tablespoons of chia seeds alone can meet your calorific and nutritional requirements.
-Chia seeds also contain iron and calcium – both these minerals are essential for a healthy pregnancy.
-Over 15% of your protein requirements can be met through a tablespoon of chia seeds.
+Around 100g of chia seeds provide 20g of protein approximately.
+Consuming 1 tablespoon of chia seeds can provide you with 3g of protein.
+Chia seeds also contain iron and calcium – both of these minerals are essential for a healthy pregnancy.

 Nutritional Value of Chia Seeds